BhavaniMM/react-native-section-list/README.md

 yarn add react-native-section-list
 ```

-In order for react-native-section-list to work, you also need to install moment
+In order for react-native-section-list to work, you also need to install the moment

 ```sh
 npm install moment